starbeamjs/starbeam/docs/PACKAGE-SURFACE-PER-ROADMAP.md

 package is a later code cleanup.
 Deprecating the historical npm package is a separate release-owner action.

+**PER6f conclusion:** The renderer boundary is confirmed without package surface changes. `@starbeam/renderer` stays public for framework adapter authors, not app code.
+The current exports already match that story: manager/lifecycle vocabulary, shared manager helpers, resource conversion, and `setupElementResource()`.
+Vue and Svelte use `setupElementResource()` for direct element-delivery APIs; React and Preact keep element-resource setup inside hook/resource machinery.

-**Validation:** docs diff for PER6a/PER6c/PER6d/PER6e.
+**Validation:** docs diff for PER6a/PER6c/PER6d/PER6e/PER6f.
 Package-surface checks only if a later sub-arc changes manifests, exports, or generated artifacts.

 ## 7. Public primitive split: `@starbeam/reactive`